 Legislation and competent authority

-The FCO is organised into 12 operative units, the ‘decision divisions’.
-Nine of these decision divisions are responsible for the application of general antitrust rules and merger control provisions in specific industries and sectors.
-Three decision divisions deal exclusively with the cross-sector prosecution of cartels and hard-core restrictions.
-The decision divisions are independent bodies that take their decisions without any instruction from the president of the FCO or the FMET.
-The cartel decision divisions are supported by a special unit for combating cartels.
-The operative decision divisions are further assisted by the general policy department, the litigation department and the central services department.
+The prohibitions laid down in the ARC are mainly enforced by the FCO, an independent higher federal authority assigned to the Federal Ministry of Economics and Technology (the local cartel offices in Germany’s federal states play a minor role in practice).
+The FCO is organised into 12 operative units, the so-called decision divisions.
+Nine of these divisions are responsible for the application of general antitrust rules and merger control provisions in specific industries and sectors.
+At present, three decision divisions deal exclusively with the cross-sector prosecution of cartels and hard-core restrictions.
+The decision divisions are independent bodies that take their decisions without any instructions from above.
+The three cartel enforcement decision divisions are supported by a special unit for combating cartels, the main purpose of which is to assist during the investigative phase, particularly in preparing and executing dawn raids.

 Practices caught by cartel legislation

-Like article 101(1) TFEU, section 1 ARC prohibits all agreements, concerted practices or decisions by associations of undertakings that have as their object or effect a restriction of competition.
-Section 1 ARC in particular applies to hard-core restrictions of competition (cartels) such as price fixing, sharing of customers and markets, allocation of production or market share quotas or bid rigging.
-Further practices against which the FCO imposed fines include resale price maintenance and information exchange between competitors.
+Article 101(1) TFEU, section 1 ARC prohibits all agreements, concerted practices or decisions by associations of undertakings that have as their object or effect a restriction of competition.
+Section 1 ARC covers a broad range of restrictive agreements and concerted practices.
+It applies to express written contracts, oral agreements, non-binding arrangements and understandings, and other types of informal collusion.
+For example, even the exchange of commercially sensitive information between competitors, without any agreement to act on it, would be likely to restrict or distort competition such as to breach section 1 ARC.
+Section 1 ARC in particular prohibits hard-core restrictions of competition (cartels) such as price fixing, sharing of customers and markets, allocation of production or market share quotas, or bid rigging.
+Further practices prosecuted and sanctioned by the FCO include resale price maintenance and information exchanges between competitors.

-Section 1 ARC also applies to conduct that restricts competition by effect.
-However, the FCO is reluctant to open a cartel investigation and impose fines in cases where the conduct in question may have an anti-competitive effect.
-In these cases the FCO is more likely to open an administrative procedure and issue a cease and desist order against the undertakings concerned.
+It is not necessary for the agreements or practices to be implemented or have any effect on the market if they were intended to have an anti-competitive effect.
+Similarly, it does not matter if the agreement or practice was entered into with an innocent intent, if the effect of it is anti-competitive.
+However, the effect must in any event be ‘appreciable’.
+The FCO is generally reluctant to open a cartel investigation and impose fines in cases where the conduct in question was unintentional but may have an anti-competitive effect.
+In these cases, the FCO is more likely to open an administrative procedure and issue a cease and desist order against the undertakings concerned.

 Investigative and enforcement powers